-The main research areas of the group are related to the integration of renewable energy sources, energy storage and consumption in the electricity market, and how to optimize the integration of the power system with other parts of the energy system, e.g. heating and transport
+The main research areas of the group are related to the integration of renewable energy sources, energy storage and consumption in the electricity market, and how to optimize the integration of the power system with other parts of the energy system, e.g. heating and transport.

 High Voltage Technology (HVT)

-The main research areas of the group are related to planning, operation, control and analysis of power systems, with applications in smart grids, transmission and distribution grids, microgrids and HVDC systems.
+The main research areas of the group are related to the planning, operation, control and analysis of power systems, with applications in smart grids, transmission and distribution grids, microgrids and HVDC systems.

 Cristin (Current Research Information system) is a nationwide database system for research results and documentation.